anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * assertion: voucher assertion requested by the pledge (agent-proximity).
   The registrar provides this information to assure successful verification of agent proximity based on the agent-signed-data.

-* prior-signed-voucher-request: PVR as in {{RFC8995}}
+* prior-signed-voucher-request: PVR as received from registrar-agent, see {{pvrr}}

-The RVR MUST be enhanced with the following parameter, when the assertion "agent-proximity" is requested, as defined in {{I-D.ietf-anima-rfc8366bis}}:
+The RVR MUST be extended with the following parameter, when the assertion "agent-proximity" is requested, as defined in {{I-D.ietf-anima-rfc8366bis}}:

 * agent-sign-cert: LDevID(RegAgt) certificate or the LDevID(RegAgt) certificate including certificate chain.
   In the context of this document it is a JSON array of base64encoded certificate information and handled in the same way as x5c header objects.
   If only a single object is contained in the x5c it MUST be the base64-encoded LDevID(RegAgt) certificate.
   If multiple certificates are included in the x5c, the first MUST be the base64-encoded LDevID(RegAgt) certificate.

 The MASA uses this information for verification that the registrar-agent is in proximity to the registrar to state the corresponding assertion "agent-proximity".

-The object is signed using the registrar EE credentials, which corresponds to the certificate referenced in the JOSE header.
+The object is signed using the registrar LDevID credentials, which corresponds to the certificate referenced in the JOSE header.

 ~~~~
 # The RVR in General JWS Serialization syntax